How to use the STDEV.S function

 What is the STDEV.S function?

-The STDEV.S function returns standard deviation based on a sample.
+The STDEV.S function returns standard deviation based on a sample of a population.

 What is Standard Deviation?